Softmax as Linear Attention in the Large-Prompt Regime: a Measure-based Perspective: In-Context Linear Regression

-where $v_{d+1}$ is the $(d+1)$-th row of $V$.
+where $\Gamma_w= $.
+For this linear in-context task, considering an attention layer parameterized by $U, V \in \mathbb{R}^{(d+1)\times (d+1)}$, the theoretical risk for prompts of infinite length is given by \looseness=-1 where $v_{d+1}$ is the $(d+1)$-th row of $V$.
 As observed by \citet{zhang2024trained}, note that the prediction concerns only the last coordinate of the transformer output.
-Consequently, the parameter $V$ affects the learning task solely through its last row, while the remaining components remain fixed.
+Consequently, the parameter $V$ affects the learning task solely through its last row, so its remaining components remain fixed during training.

 When using a softmax architecture with a prompt of finite length $L$, the theoretical risk reads as